un01s/py-study/basics/README.md

 | | Last In First Out | First In First Out (FIFO) |

 Both stack and queue are limited to its capacity.
 It could overflow after keeping pushing into them.
 Another issue is the opposite, underflow where either the stack or queue is empty.

+There are different implementations of both stack and queue.

 ## strings